betterwebsite/johnsoncommercialLESS/README.md

 ## Overview

 The Intermediate Website Kit builds off the beginner kits, mainly by including a pre-configured [Eleventy](https://www.11ty.dev) environment.
 This setup allows for reusable components, centralized data, and greater scalability as your clients grow.
-Additionally, a blog has been provided through [Decap CMS](https://decapcms.org/), enabling your clients to manage their own content.
+Additionally, a blog has been provided through [CloudCannon](https://cloudcannon.com/), enabling your clients to manage their own content.
 This can easily be adapted to various use cases, such as menus, job listing boards, portfolios, and more.
 A few additional plugins have also been included to enhance the developer experience, offering HTML/CSS minification, JS bundling/minification, and automatic sitemap generation.

 An example website is also provided, with easy substitution of website sections through the use of [CodeStitch's vanilla component library](https://codestitch.app/).
 This kit aims to get any project off the ground as quickly as possible, with deployment achievable in as little as two minutes, including CMS hosting.